One of the most frustrating aspects of having a thyroid problem is getting on the right treatment/therapy.

 #3.
 Supplements protocols and routines

-I would extend this to say that probably most people (even healthy people) should be supplementing with something, but I can't say that definitively because I am obviously seeing a biased sample of people (those who are already sick).
+I would extend this to say that probably most people (even healthy people) should be supplementing with things like probiotics, fish oil, vitamin D, protein powder, and a standard multivitamin.

 Perhaps the most attractive aspect of using supplements is the fact that they are available over the counter.